The strong K\"unneth theorem for topological periodic cyclic homology: The Tate spectral sequences

-\begin{notn} Let $\CCdg$ be the differential graded algebra $(\Tot^{\oplus}(P_{*},\bZ)\otimes \tilde P)^{G}$, where $P_{*}$ denotes the cellular chain complex of the standard bar construction model of $EG$ and where the multiplication is induced by Lemmas~\ref{lem:stddiag} and~\ref{lem:stdmult} and the unit by the augmentation $P_{0}\to \bZ$ and isomorphism $\bZ\to \tilde P_{0}$.
+where $P_{*}$ denotes the cellular chain complex of the standard bar construction model of $EG$ and where the multiplication is induced by Lemmas~\ref{lem:stddiag} and~\ref{lem:stdmult} and the unit by the augmentation $P_{0}\to \bZ$ and isomorphism $\bZ\to \tilde P_{0}$.
 Let $\CC_{*,*}$ be the bigraded ring which is $\CC_{*}$ concentrated in degree $0$ in the second grading (the \term{internal} grading). \end{notn}

 The pairing on $E^{1}$-terms~\eqref{eq:HMTpair} makes the $E^{1}$-term for $\bS$ into a differential graded algebra, which acts on both sides on the $E^{1}$-term for any orthogonal $G$-spectrum.
 By the formula for the $E^{1}$-term in Definition~\ref{defn:HMTfilt}, we see that as a bigraded ring, the $E^{1}$-term for $\bS$ is $\CC_{*}\otimes \pi_{*}\bS$.
 In particular, the $E^{1}$-term for every orthogonal $G$-spectrum is naturally a bimodule over $\CC_{*,*}$.